servuscms/servus/README.md

 Not only there is no stable UI, but there are no usable themes included.

-A separate repository named `themes` exists, but it is very much WIP.

 ## Building

 * `cargo build` - this builds the "debug" version